Stovetop Chicken Enchiladas

 - 2 cups cooked and shredded chicken breast (rotisserie or cook your own)

-- 2 cups shredded cheddar or mexican blend cheese, divided
+- 2 1/2 cups shredded cheddar cheese (or Mexican blend cheese)

 - To make the sauce, heat the olive oil over medium heat in a medium sauce pan.
 Whisk in the flour and stir until the flour is combined with the olive oil and starts to cook.